Dissecting RPT controls in a corporate restructuring

 Background

-However, MCA vide its General Circular No, 3O/2O14 dated July 17, 2014 has provideda relaxation to unlisted companies from the applicability of section 188 of the Act for the transactions arising out of corporate restructuring since the same are being dealt under specific provisions of the Act.
-On the other hand, for listed companies Regulation 23 of Listing Regulations requires seeking prior approval of Audit Committee/Shareholders, as applicable, for these RPTs and no relaxations have been granted by SEBI to listed companies in this regard.
+However, MCA vide its General Circular No, 3O/2O14 dated July 17, 2014 has provideda relaxation to unlisted companies from the applicability of section 188 of the Act for the transactions arising out of corporate restructuring since the same are being dealt under the specific provisions of the Act.
+On the other hand, for listed companies Regulation 23 of Listing Regulations requires seeking prior approval of Audit Committee/Shareholders, as applicable, for RPTs and no relaxations have been granted by SEBI to listed companies in this specific regard.
 This gives rise to doubt whether a transaction under a scheme of corporate restructuring will qualify as an RPT or not.

 Accordingly, in the present write-up, the following issues have been dealt with: